Useful Trick to Selectively Restore iTunes Backup Content to iPhone 7

 Part 1: Seletively restore iTunes backup to iPhone 7

-Selective restoration is possible with Wondershare dr.fone - Recover (iOS).
+Selective restoration is possible with Wondershare dr.fone - Data Recovery (iOS).
 This sophisticatedly-designed data recovery tool is the first of its kind and has one of the highest recovery rates in the market.

 Here are some of its great key features: